iwcs2015/iwcs2015.github.io/content/articles/05-workshops.rst

 IMC: Modelling Interactive Meaning Construction in Dialogue
 ===========================================================

-Organisers: Ruth Kempson, Robin Cooper, Matthew Purver
+:Organisers: Ruth Kempson, Robin Cooper, Matthew Purver

 Despite being the mainstay of our language experience, the data of conversational dialogue pose very considerable challenges for semantic